Vitamin C (L-ascorbic acid) (Fine)

 - Product Code: 134

-vitamin c powder Type L-ascorbic acid, smaller than 300 microns ultra high purity (high purity) Make the skin look brighter, reduce wrinkles, stimulate collagen production.
-Antioxidant
+Vitamin C Powder Type L-ascorbic acid, size smaller than 300 microns , ultra high purity.
+(High purity) makes the skin look brighter, reduces wrinkles, and stimulates the production of collagen.
+Antioxidants

 - -